Charles II: The Power and the Passion: Summary of differences between American & UK versions

 Another scene edited out shows "Minette"'s husband, the Duke of Orléans, called "Monsieur" (the traditional appellation for the King's eldest brother), a notorious homosexual libertine, battering and raping her after insulting her.

-All in all, the cuts made by A&E distort the picture of Charles II's personality and political maneuvers whereas the version shown in Britain displays much more fully Charles II's "shifty insincerity" (as Will & Ariel Durant put in it The Age of Louis XIV) and his willingness to sacrifice loyal servants at need.
+All in all, the cuts made by A&E distort the picture of Charles II's personality and political maneuvers whereas the version shown in Britain displays much more fully Charles II's "shifty insincerity" (as Will and Ariel Durant put in it The Age of Louis XIV) and his willingness to sacrifice loyal servants at need.
 Indeed, the cuts seem to have been made with little regard for continuity or narrative coherence in the American version.

 The American version presents Charles as the last "absolute" monarch of England.
 This does not dovetail with the historical reality (see the Durants and Fraser).
 In fact, Charles maintained his independence of Parliament in his last years only by taking French money.
 He also ensured his brother's succession to the throne not through royal command but through Parliamentary manoeuvres the nation's reluctance to see another civil war so soon after the First and Second English Civil Wars in the 1640s.

 The full BBC version gives a more detailed, coherent presentation of the story of Charles' life and (temporary) victory over his opponents in Parliament.

 Three scenes of brief nudity were also removed.

-The only version available on DVD in the US & Canada is the one broadcast on A&E. The British DVD retains the full BBC version.
+The only version available on DVD in the US and Canada is the one broadcast on A&E. The British DVD retains the full BBC version.
 Due to technical reasons, the most important impediment being the different television formats used in the two countries, see PAL and NTSC; also (see DVD article for further details on controversial "copy protection" measures), the British version cannot be readily viewed with the vast majority of American set-top DVD players.
 The aforementioned television format differences also make viewing a VHS copy of the British version difficult on US and Canadian TVs.